Emgo-Dev/emgoLIB/docs/terminology.md

 **Variable**: An identifier which an expression is assigned to.

 **Identifier**: The name of a variable.
 Where a string is a data type of text denoted by quotations, the identifier is text treated as a variable to which data is assigned.

+**M.E.A.N. (also MEAN or MEAN Stack)**: A collection of complimentary technologies which support a development stack to deliver software services.
+- M: MongoDB
+- E: ExpressJS
+- A: AngularJS
+- N: NodeJS

+**L.A.M.P. (also LAMP or LAMP Stack)**: A collection of complimentary technologies which support a development stack to deliver software services.
+- L: Linux
+- A: Apache
+- M: MySQL
+- P: PHP

+**W.A.M.P. (also WAMP or WAMP Stack)**: A collection of complimentary technologies which support a development stack to deliver software services.
+- W: Windows
+- A: Apache
+- M: MySQL
+- P: PHP

 **Scalar Value**: A single unit of data Eg: A number, a chunk of text.
 >[Scalar Values in PHP](http://php.net/manual/en/language.expressions.php)